 From the original release of Microsoft Identity Integration Server almost 20 years ago, to the current rich, ever-expanding, modern feature set of Azure Active directory, the Microsoft identity stack continues to be an incredible success.
 This blog assumes that you are already on your journey towards the modern, cloud-oriented world that Azure AD/Microsoft Office can provide, but that MIM is still an important part of your infrastructure.
-Like many of our customers, you may also be wondering what to do next as MIM “end of life” approaches.
+Like many of our customers, you may also be wondering what to do next as MIM “end of life” approaches in 2029.

 The blog goes into some detail about the MIM functionality which can’t (as yet) be migrated to the cloud.
 It provides some guidance, from the perspective of a long-term Microsoft partner, about various courses of action you might take.
 It discusses some Microsoft-friendly tools that can augment, partially replace, or fully replace MIM.